Alluxio/alluxio/docs/en/operation/User-CLI.md

 A lower value means slower execution but also being nicer to the other users of the job service.
 * `--host-file <host-file>`: Specifies a file contains worker hosts to load target data, each line has a worker host.
 * `--hosts`: Specifies a list of worker hosts separated by comma to load target data.
+* `--excluded-host-file <host-file>`: Specifies a file contains worker hosts which shouldn't load target data, each line has a worker host.
+* `--excluded-hosts`: Specifies a list of worker hosts separated by comma which shouldn't load target data.
+* `--locality-file <locality-file>`: Specifies a file contains worker locality to load target data, each line has a locality.
+* `--locality`: Specifies a list of worker locality separated by comma to load target data.
+* `--excluded-locality-file <locality-file>`: Specifies a file contains worker locality which shouldn't load target data, each line has a worker locality.
+* `--excluded-locality`: Specifies a list of worker locality separated by comma which shouldn't load target data.
 * `--index`: Specifies a file that lists all files to be loaded

 ```console